Combat uniform: Indonesia

 In the Indonesian National Armed Forces, the combat uniform is known as "PDL" (Pakaian Dinas Lapangan; translated as Field uniform), and is categorized into five types, PDL I (No. 1), PDL II (No. 2), PDL II A (No. 2A), PDL III (No. 3), and PDL IV (No. 4).

 Indonesian soldiers of the Garuda Contingent.
 One is dressed in a temperate variant of DPM while most have a four-colour desert variant of the uniform.

 The general combat uniform of the Indonesian National Armed Forces uses the Disruptive Pattern Material (DPM), which was adopted in 1984.
 This pattern is sometimes called "Loreng Malvinas".
 Aside from general combat uniforms of the national armed forces, each branch also has its own specific camouflage pattern.
 Around the middle of 2011, the navy adopted a new camouflage design for ship crews.
 The design is known locally as Loreng Layar, or "sailing camouflage".
 The Air Force officially adopted a pixelated camouflage design utilizing black, grey, off-white, blue-grey and medium blue, on 5 October 2015, to mark the service's anniversary.
 It also incorporates (non-pixelated) images of aircraft into the pattern.
 On 2 March 2022, the army unveiled its combat uniform with a new camouflage pattern, called Loreng Angkatan Darat (Army camo pattern).

-A commander from the Indonesian Air Force wearing a new field uniform featuring a digital camouflage pattern called "sage green camo pattern".
+Member from the Indonesian National Armed Forces wearing a new field uniform featuring a digital camouflage pattern called "sage green camo pattern" (now "TNI PRIMA" pattern).

-On 3 October 2025, the Indonesian National Armed Forces introduced a new field uniform featuring a digital camouflage pattern called "sage green digital" or "Loreng Trimatra" (Three-dimensional camo pattern), officially replacing the DPM camouflage that had been in use since 1982.
+On 3 October 2025, the Indonesian National Armed Forces introduced a new field uniform featuring a digital camouflage pattern called "sage green digital" or "Loreng Trimatra" (Tri-Service camo pattern).
+And now the name of this field uniform was later changed to PDL TNI Prima on 21st January 2026.
+Officially replacing the DPM camouflage that had been in use since 1982.
 The new pattern is planned to be adopted simultaneously on 5 October 2025, coinciding with the celebration of the National Armed Forces' 80th anniversary.

 Units and formations within the armed forces such as the Kopassus, Raider Infantry, Kostrad, Marine Corps, Kopaska and Paskhas have their own distinctive camouflage pattern designs for their field uniforms which resemble their identity, but are only worn during special occasions such as military parades.
 Members of the armed forces who are assigned to the Garuda Contingent wear a desert variant of the DPM camouflage pattern.